What can you do with a CDL? 12 jobs ideas for CDL holders

 4. Dump truck driver.

-Dump trucks pick up, haul, remove or deliver materials (i.e. dirt, snow, salt, stone, etc.) to and from work sites.
+Dump trucks pick up, haul, remove and deliver materials (i.e. dirt, snow, salt, stone, etc.) to and from work sites.

 5. Heavy-duty tow truck driver.